Accept Cookies

 An updated copy will be emailed to you.
 Please note that the error on the CoS cannot be removed, therefore it will still appear in the body of the certificate.

-Please inform the Professional Support team at immigration.nimdta@hscni.net as soon as possible.
+Please inform the Immigration Team at immigration.nimdta@hscni.net as soon as possible.

-Following these dates we will aim to issue a CoS within 2 weeks of receiving all the required documentation.
+We will aim to issue your CoS within 2 weeks of receiving all the required documentation.

 Submitting a Visa Application to the Home Office

-Please note that the Professional Support team are not able to participate in the visa application process, however we have provided some useful information below.
-It is your responsibility to review all Home Office information when making your application.
+Please note that the Immigration Team are not able to participate in the visa application process, however we have provided some useful information below.
+It is your responsibility to review all UKVI information when making your application.

 Yes, you can and should make your visa application under the Health and Care visa route.